microsoft/autogen/python/examples/README.md

 # Examples

-This directory contains examples of how to use AGNext.
+This directory contains examples and demos of how to use AGNext.

-## `chat` layer examples
+## Core examples

-We provide examples that use pre-built agents and message types in the `chat` layer.
+We provide examples to illustrate the core concepts of AGNext: agents, runtime, and message passing APIs.
-These examples are intended for users who want to quickly create demos and experimenting with multi-agent design paterns.

-### Single agent examples
+- [`inner_outer.py`](inner_outer.py): A simple example of how to create custom agent and message type.
+- [`mixture_of_agents_direct.py`](mixture_of_agents_direct.py): An example of how to create a [mixture of agents](https://github.com/togethercomputer/moa) that communicate using async direct messaging API.
+- [`mixture_of_agents_pub_sub.py`](mixture_of_agents_pub_sub.py): An example of how to create a [mixture of agents](https://github.com/togethercomputer/moa) that communicate using publish-subscribe API.
+- [`coder_reviewer_direct.py`](coder_reviewer_direct.py): An example of how to create a coder-reviewer reflection pattern using async direct messaging API.
+- [`coder_reviewer_pub_sub.py`](coder_reviewer_pub_sub.py): An example of how to create a coder-reviewer reflection pattern using publish-subscribe API.

+## Demos

+We provide interactive demos that showcase the capabilities of AGNext:

 - `assistant.py`: a demonstration of how to use the OpenAI Assistant API to create a ChatGPT agent.

-### Reflection pattern examples

-- `coder_reviewer.py`: using a coder and reviewer agents to implement the reflection pattern for code generation.
+- `chat_room.py`: An example of how to create a chat room of custom agents without a centralized orchestrator.
-- `illustrator_critics.py`: using an illustrator, critics and descriptor agent to implement the reflection pattern for image generation.
+- `illustrator_critics.py`: a demo that uses an illustrator, critics and descriptor agent to implement the reflection pattern for image generation.
-- `chest_game.py`: using two chess player agents to demonstrate tool use and reflection on tool use.
+- `chest_game.py`: a demo that two chess player agents to demonstrate tool use and reflection on tool use.

-### Group chat pattern examples

 - `software_consultancy.py`: a demonstration of multi-agent interaction using the group chat pattern.

-### Orchestrator pattern examples

 - `orchestrator.py`: a demonstration of multi-agent problem solving using the orchestrator pattern.

-## Advanced examples

-We also provide examples that use only the `core`, `application`, and `components` layers.
-These examples are intended for advanced users who want to create custom agents and message types for building applications.

-- `inner_outer.py`: An example of how to create an inner and outer custom agent.
-- `chat_room.py`: An example of how to create a chat room of custom agents without a centralized orchestrator.
-- `mixture_of_agents_pub_sub.py`: An example of how to create [a mixture of agents](https://github.com/togethercomputer/moa) that communicate using a publish-subscribe pattern.
-- `mixture_of_agents_gather.py`: An example of how to create [a mixture of agents](https://github.com/togethercomputer/moa) that communicate using an async distribute-gather pattern.

-## Running the examples
+## Running the examples and demos

 First, you need a shell with AGNext and the examples dependencies installed.
 To do this, run: